syakillanr/opnet-technocrat-network-design/README.md

-# opnet-technocrat-network-design
+Case Study Description
-Comparing the performance of Parallel Computing versus Distributed Computing architectures to determine the most efficient design for the company’s expanding operations
+Technocrate Sdn Bhd is conducting a strategic network simulation to optimize its computational infrastructure across South East and East Asia.
+This project compares the performance of Parallel Computing versus Distributed Computing architectures to determine the most efficient design for the company’s expanding operations.
+The network model features a hybrid setup in Kuala Lumpur (hosting both Parallel and Distributed zones), a dedicated Parallel node in Johor, and a Distributed node in Tokyo.
+The study evaluates these designs using three key metrics: CPU Time Analysis to measure processing efficiency, Delay Analysis to assess network latency, and Throughput Analysis to quantify data transfer speeds.
+By simulating these environments over a Wide Area Network (WAN), this project aims to identify the optimal architecture for balancing local processing power with global connectivity needs.